 Call Number: HIL-STACKS E 283 .R45 1998

-Inter-library loans: Books and other materials not available at UNB may be available for loan from another institution through our document delivery service.
+Books and other materials not available at UNB may be available for loan from another institution through our document delivery service.
 To search for materials not held by UNB Libraries, try UNB World Cat, and change the default "UNB Libraries" to "Libraries Worldwide."
 Once you have identified a title that is not locally held, select the "Request Item through Document Delivery" link.

-To browse the shelves for books relating to health and medicine, try the following ranges in the stacks or the Loyalist Collection guide books (HIL-MICGDL):
+For books relating to health and medicine, try the following ranges in the stacks or the Loyalist Collection guide books (HIL-MICGDL):